Ibrahim of the Ottoman Empire

-Ibrahim (/ˌɪbrəˈhiːm/; ابراهيم; İbrahim; 13 October 1617 – 18 August 1648) was the sultan of the Ottoman Empire from 1640 until 1648.
+Ibrahim (/ˌɪbrəˈhiːm/; ابراهيم; İbrahim; 13 October 1617 – 18 August 1648) was the sultan of the Ottoman Empire from 1640 until his death in 1648.

-He was born in Constantinople as the last son of sultan Ahmed I (1590–1617) and Kösem Sultan (1589–1651), also known as Mahpeyker Sultan, an ethnically Greek woman claimed to originally be named Anastasia.
+He was born in Constantinople as the last son of sultan Ahmed I (1590–1617) and Kösem Sultan (1589–1651), also known as Mahpeyker Sultan, an ethnically Greek woman claimed to originally be named Anastasía.

 He was called Ibrahim the Mad (Deli İbrahim) due to his mental condition and behavior.
 However, historian Scott Rank notes that his opponents spread rumors of the sultan's insanity, and some historians suggest that he was more incompetent than mad.

 Early life

-Ibrahim was born on 13 October 1617 as the last son of Sultan Ahmed I and his Haseki Sultan, Kösem Sultan and when he was merely a month old, his father suddenly died and Ibrahim's uncle Mustafa I became the new sultan.
+Ibrahim was born on 13 October 1617 as the last son of Sultan Ahmed I and his Haseki Kösem Sultan and when he was only an infant his father died and Ibrahim's uncle Mustafa I became the new sultan.
 Kösem Sultan and her children, including an infant Ibrahim, were sent to the Old Palace.
 After his brother Murad IV inherited the throne from his uncle Mustafa I, Ibrahim was confined in the Kafes, which affected his health.
 Murad had Ibrahim's two surviving half-brothers Şehzade Bayezid, Şehzade Süleyman and a few years later, one full-brother Şehzade Kasım executed and Ibrahim feared that he would be next, but after his older brother Murad's death, Ibrahim became Sultan.

 Reign

 Accession

 One of the most notorious Ottoman Sultans, Ibrahim spent all of his early life in the close confinement of the Kafes before succeeding his brother Murad IV (1623–40) in 1640.
-Three of their brothers had been executed by Murad, and Ibrahim lived in terror of being the next to die.
-His life was saved only by the intercession of Kösem Sultan, mother of Ibrahim and Murad.
+Three of their brothers had been executed by Murad, and Ibrahim lived in terror, expecting to be killed at any moment.
+His life was saved only by the intervention of Kösem Sultan, mother of Ibrahim and Murad.

 Murad's death left Ibrahim as the sole surviving prince of the dynasty.
 Upon being asked by Grand Vizier Kemankeş Kara Mustafa Pasha to assume the Sultanate, Ibrahim suspected that Murad was still alive and plotting to trap him.
 It took the combined persuasion of Kösem and the Grand Vizier, and personal examination of his brother's dead body, to make Ibrahim accept the throne.